Emergency backstop mechanism

 As more renewable energy is integrated into the grid, we need to ensure the electricity system remains secure so all Queenslanders can continue to depend on it.

-To enable individual customers to feed their solar energy into the grid at growing rates, the Queensland Government is introducing an additional safeguard that will maintain electricity system strength if there is a threat to the safe delivery of power to customers.
+To enable individual customers to feed their solar energy into the grid at growing rates, the Queensland Government introduced an additional safeguard to maintain electricity system reliability if there is a threat to the safe delivery of power to customers.

 All new and some replacement inverter energy systems (like rooftop solar PV), with aggregated capacity of 10 kilovolt amperes (kVA) and above are required to be fitted with a generation signalling device.
 Some exclusions apply to the requirement – including inverter energy systems where the inverter is solely supplied by a battery.